The Chocolate Watchband: 1966–67: Loomis–Aguilar line-up

 With the first version of the Chocolate Watchband disbanded, Mark Loomis moved on to join The Shandels.
 Quickly becoming disillusioned, he took the discarded name "Chocolate Watchband" and recruited The Shandels' bass player Bill 'Flo' Flores and former Watchband drummer, Gary Andrijasevich.
 Next he convinced former Topsiders guitarist Dave "Sean" Tolby to enlist.
 The group recruited David Aguilar as the frontman and lead singer; at the time, Aguilar was a college student studying biology at San Jose State University.

 Loomis naturally asserted the role of leader during this initial time period, although the band never acknowledged it had a designated leader.
 Songs to cover were presented, shows were talked about, the band voted together on all decisions.
 Sean Tolby obtained the latest in Vox equipment while Loomis provided the space for nightly rehearsals.
-Within a week, the band began performing at local clubs in San Francisco's South Bay, playing a range of songs that included obscure British import tunes never released before in the States.
-Unlike other local bands who were covering the latest hits from the top 10 on radio, the Chocolate Watchband played songs few people had ever heard before.
+Within a week, the band began performing at local clubs in San Francisco's South Bay, playing a range of songs that included obscure British import tunes that hadn't been released in the USA, so that unlike other local bands who were covering the latest hits from the Top 10, the Chocolate Watchband played songs few people had heard before.
 Thus, in many instances, these songs became associated with the Chocolate Watchband and not the original artists.